Read more from IMPAACT Leadership on the ongoing COVID-19 pandemic and see guidance from the CDC, DAIDS, EMA, FDA, WHO, and more.

-The IMPAACT Network is closely monitoring the ongoing COVID-19 pandemic.
+Since early 2020, the IMPAACT Network has been closely monitoring the ongoing COVID-19 pandemic.
 The safety and well-being of IMPAACT study participants, community members, clinical research site staff, and laboratory staff are of utmost importance and the highest priority for our Network.
-We are tracking all updates and heeding recommendations from national and international health organizations, including the US Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) regarding the disease.
+We are still continuing to track all updates and heeding recommendations from national and international health organizations, including the US Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) regarding the disease.

 - IMPAACT P1108, IMPAACT P1115, and IMPAACT 2005 were permitted to resume accrual as of 19 July 2020; IMPAACT 2019 was opened to accrual.
-Sites will need to confirm contingency planning for COVID-19 concerns prior to enrolling into any of these studies.
+IMPAACT 2009, IMPAACT 2017, and IMPAACT 2026 were permitted to resume activities to enroll as of 19 November 2020.
+Sites confirm contingency planning for COVID-19 impacts prior to resuming or initiating enrollment into any of these studies.

-- For most IMPAACT studies, follow-up of participants continued, and should continue — to the extent possible and in accordance with relevant government and site-specific institutional policies — with emphasis on safety monitoring and ensuring access to treatment regimens for participants living with HIV.
+- Follow-up of participants is continuing, and should continue — to the extent possible and in accordance with relevant government and site-specific institutional policies — with emphasis on safety monitoring and ensuring access to prevention and treatment regimens for participants affected by HIV and TB.

 We will continue to provide updates as needed via email and our website.
 Please stay safe and be well.